St. Charles County is better because of you, but there is still so much more to do.

 These successes will lead to a better, brighter future for our youth.

 In spite of our success, challenges remain.
-Our system will see an increase in demands for services and supports, with an anticipated increase of 25,000 county youth in the next ten years.
-In St. Charles County, there are an increasing number of children entering foster care due to opioid addiction among parents.
-And, according to a Missouri Department of Mental Health survey, in the past year 4,000 St. Charles County teens considered suicide and more than 3,000 made a plan to commit suicide.
-Almost 2,000 kids ages 12-18 attempted suicide in the last year.
+We continue to see an increase in demand for services and supports, with an anticipated increase of 25,000 county youth in the next ten years.
+There are an increasing number of children entering foster care due to opioid addiction among parents.
+In 2019, 4,000 St. Charles County teens considered suicide and more than 3,000 made a plan to commit suicide.
+An estimated 2,000 kids ages 12-18 attempt suicide annually.*